feichao93/minesweeper/README.md

 ### Data structure and interactions

-`stage` indicates global game state and influences the player interactions.
-Only in `IDLE`/`ON` stage should game handle click actions.
-On `WIN`/`LOSE` stage it is supposed that player must click the face to restart the game.
+`status` indicates global game state and influences the player interactions.
+Only in `IDLE`/`ON` status should game handle click actions.
+On `WIN`/`LOSE` status it is supposed that player must click the face to restart the game.

 Besides left-click, we needs to handle middle-click (uncover neighboring tiles) and right-click (toggle among `COVERD`, `FLAG`, `QUESTIONED`).
 The game supports mouse movement with left-button or middle-button pressed, so wee need to track the mouse state.
 Because mouse state is not related with global game state, we puts the mouse state in `App#state`.